Construction worker managing early project alerts.

 The best time to win a project is before it even becomes a project.
 Opportunity triggers are early indicators of development activity that signal a future construction need.
 Mercator AI gives you instant access to powerful data that flags these movements, so you can build relationships and get specified from the start.
 Key triggers include land title transfers, which often precede development, along with rezoning applications and early permit filings.
 When you get an alert for this kind of activity, it’s your cue to identify the key players—like the architect, engineer, or owner—and start a conversation.
 This proactive approach puts you in a prime position months before the project hits the open market.

-Risk Triggers: Keeping Active Projects on Track
+Risk Alerts That Keep Your Projects on Track

 While you’re pursuing new work, you also need to protect your active projects.
 Risk triggers are red flags that signal potential trouble ahead.
 An effective early warning system allows you and your team to make data-informed decisions that keep things moving smoothly.
 These alerts can be triggered by signs of budget overruns, schedule delays, or significant changes in project scope.
 They can also be tied to communication breakdowns, like when information isn't flowing between the field and the office.
 When you receive a risk alert, it’s a signal to investigate the issue immediately.
 Addressing minor problems like quality deviations or delays promptly prevents them from escalating into major crises that threaten your timeline and budget.